armanhabib353/openai_student_info_from_clg/README.md

 ![](screenshot/2.jpg)

-Build a system that can take input question related to a database of an imaginary college called AtliQ Commerce College.
+Build a system that can take input question related to a database of College.
 Here are some sample questions you can ask to this Q&A system.

 ### Sample questions